Creatine is the number-one supplement for improving performance in the gym.

 This article explains everything you need to know about creatine.

 Creatine is a substance that is found naturally in muscle cells.
 It helps your muscles produce energy during heavy lifting or high-intensity exercise.

 Taking creatine as a supplement is very popular among athletes and bodybuilders in order to gain muscle, enhance strength and improve exercise performance (1).

 Chemically speaking, it shares many similarities with amino acids.
-The body can produce it out of the amino acids glycine and arginine.
+Your body can produce it from the amino acids glycine and arginine.

 When you supplement, you increase your stores of phosphocreatine.
 This is a form of stored energy in the cells, as it helps your body produce more of a high-energy molecule called ATP.